mabutterfield/fgcp_ha_tgw_ew_attachments_old/README.md

     numerous other options...

+If the Fortigates or Fortimanager are using BYOL licenses, place the *.lic files in the licenses directory.

+Fortigate and Linux instance userdata templates are in the config_templates directory.
+Modify as needed.

 This set of templates conditionally creates an AWS Transit Gateway (TGW), an East VPC and West VPC with Linux instances in each (See Diagram).